ertekin-research-group/Dismai-Bench/README.md

 Please follow the links for instructions to set up and run any of the models.
 Note that CryinGAN is located in its own repository.

-Also note that 1-4 are modified versions of the original models, as described in our paper.
+Also note that 1-4 are modified versions of the original models, as described in the Dismai-Bench paper.

 ## Datasets and interatomic potentials
 The datasets and interatomic potentials are available here [to be updated].